ilhoan99/civic-report-classifier/README.md

 }
 ```

-This is a research artifact by the authors (KETI · Uracle); it is not an
+This is a research artifact by the authors (KETI); it is not an
 official service of the reporting platform.